demmonico/terra-compose-demo/README.md

 ## Content

-It contains different sub-projects in its structure within vary Terraform versions, naming patterns and workspaces.
+It contains different subprojects in its structure within vary Terraform versions, naming patterns and workspaces.
 Besides that, there is an example of the aliases file, that is required for correct work of the [Terra Compose tool](https://github.com/demmonico/terra-compose).

 **Note**: for simplicity and demo consistency it includes all Terraform states.
 But, for sure, for production usage it's **NOT RECOMMENDED**!